One hundred tests. One sealed roll

 A single test, end to end.

 Four steps.
-Each automates or geometrically constrains a failure mode in current LFAs.
+Each automates or designs out a failure mode in current LFAs.

 01